starziepie/IFEMS/README.md

 * MySQL and MySQLi PHP Extension

 ## This Branch
-Contained in this branch is the **standard** version of IFEMS.
+Contained in this branch is the **flyout** version of IFEMS.
 Do not download directly from this branch, it is likely unstable.
-Instead, use the releases page and select the standard version.
+Instead, use the releases page and select the flyout version.